 Is remedial right for you?

-Remedial massage is great for people with damaged, knotted or immobile muscles and tendons.
+Deep tissue vs remedial massage: Remedial massage is great for people with damaged, knotted or immobile muscles and tendons.
 Unfortunately, some people confuse remedial massage therapy with deep tissue massage.
 This means that they miss out on the benefits of remedial massage because they are afraid it will be too firm for them like deep tissue.
-However, in reality, they are actually two different styles of treatment.
+However, in reality, remedial massage vs deep tissue massage are actually two different styles of treatment.

 Tell me about the therapist